TaliTversky/ASL-Translator-Flask/README.md

 ## Overview

 This web-based application is designed to translate American Sign Language (ASL) letters to English using live video feed.
-It features a learning module that enhances its translation accuracy over time, user authentication to ensure secure access, and a feedback mechanism that allows users to contribute to the application's improvement.
+It features a learning module teaching sign language, user authentication to ensure secure access, and a feedback mechanism that allows users to contribute to the application's improvement.

 **This is a project for an Information Systems course at the Technion.**